Turkish Airlines Flight 1476: Possible motives

 Several theories have emerged as to the motives for the hijacking.
-At first, Turkish media reported police sources as saying the hijacking was in protest at the envisaged visit of Pope Benedict XVI, who has offended many Muslims with a recent speech linking the spread of the Islamic faith to violence.
+At first, Turkish media reported police sources as saying the hijacking was in protest against the then envisaged visit of Pope Benedict XVI, who had offended many Muslims with a speech linking the spread of the Islamic faith to violence.
 But later, it was reported that the hijacker sought political asylum in Italy due to his conscientious objection to serving in the military.

 At first, Turkish media reported that there were two hijackers, Hakan Ekinci and Mehmet Ertaş, but later it was ascertained that Ekinci was alone and Ertaş was innocent.
 According to the report of Turkey's Ministry of Justice, first information about hijacking incident were retrieved via Interpol and authorities reported Ertaş's name as hijacker based on Interpol's report but after more investigations it was ascertained that Ertaş was innocent.

 Turkish officials reported the hijacker's name as Hakan Ekinci, born in 1978 in Buca, who is known to have written a letter to the Pope in August 2006.
 He wrote, "I am a Christian and don't want to serve a Muslim army".
 He also wrote that he had been attending church since 1998.
 Istanbul Governor Muammer Güler reported that, Ekinci, who has been identified as a Christian convert by the Turkish media and by chief prosecutor Giuseppe Giannuzzi's reporting near Lecce, is a conscientious objector Catholic and has dodged his military conscription.
-He left Istanbul on 6 May 2006 and had gone to Albania.
+He left Istanbul on 6 May 2006 and went to Albania.
 Turkey's Consulate General in Tirana then filed for his deportation.
 If he had landed in Turkey, Hakan Ekinci was certain to be interned as a draft-dodger, since the Consulate had reported the order for his deportation to the police at Atatürk International Airport.
 Authorities had been investigating him since 1 September on the draft-dodging charge.

 Pope Benedict XVI visited Ankara, Istanbul, and Ephesus as a guest of the Turkish President Ahmet Necdet Sezer between 28 November and 1 December 2006.
 Vatican City officials reported that the Pope was informed of the hijacking incident but the preparations for his trip would not be affected.